 Helvetas supports vocational training for young people in Ethiopia.
 The mostly private educational institutions are oriented to teach occupational skills on high demand in the job market.
 Their training fees are not paid in full unless and until the young trainees begin earning a steady income.

-Ordinarily, a craftsman is not paid unless and until, say, the damaged bicycle runs smoothly again or the completed house is ready for occupancy.
-In vocational training, on the other hand, performance-based payment is most unusual.
-But in the Ethiopian city of Bahir Dar, a novel model of vocational training is paving the way for young people to find gainful employment.
+Usually, a craftsman is not paid unless and until, say, the damaged bicycle runs smoothly again or the completed house is ready for occupancy.
+In vocational training, on the other hand, performance-based payment is unusual.
+In the Ethiopian city of Bahir Dar, a novel model of vocational training is paving the way for young people to find gainful employment.

-Already nearly 2,000 young people, 80% of them women, have completed the three-month training in the project’s first three years alone.
+Already nearly 2,000 young people, 80% of them women, have completed the three-month training in the project’s first three years.
 76% of them have found a steady job or managed to set up their own business shortly after completing the program.

 This vocational training model can be applied in other regions of Ethiopia and other countries in Africa, and can be integrated into the state’s education strategy.
-Given its success during the first three years of the project, the regional government of Amhara is now letting Helvetas use state-owned training facilities and has declared the SKY curricula as the standard for short training courses for the entire region.
+Given its success, the regional government of Amhara is now letting Helvetas use state-owned training facilities and has declared the SKY curricula as the standard for short training courses for the entire region.

 Keralem Genetu, 19, a cabinet maker in training, Ethiopia